-A jack of all trades, Matthew’s studies and professional endeavors have spread across a range of discipline.
-Matthew holds undergraduate degrees in Economics and Communication Arts from the University of Wisconsin Madison.
-He began his professional career in advertising before transitioning to working in the fine art world.
-For the last five years, Matthew has acted as studio manager for the artist duo Faile in addition to running an online print shop called Paper Monster.
+Matthew is a designer at SYPartner in New York City.
+A jack of all trades, Matthew’s studies and professional endeavors are spread across a range of disciplines.
+He holds undergraduate degrees in Economics and Communication Arts from the University of Wisconsin, Madison, and began his professional career in advertising before transitioning to working in the fine art world.
+For the last five years, Matthew has acted as studio manager for the artist duo Faile, in addition to running the online print shop Paper Monster.

 Rona is currently a Graphic Designer, Interactive Media at 2x4 in New York City.
 Since graduating from Products of Design, she was a Visual Experience Designer at Local Projects, and interned for Natasha Jen at Pentagram.
 Born in Washington D.C., and raised in Ankara, Turkey, Rona Binay considers herself a multidisciplinary designer and an artist.
 Prior to earning her MFA from Products of Design, she studied interior architecture, environmental design, illustration, and storytelling.
 She has worked for many for design and architecture studios, art galleries, magazines, designers, and artists including Natalie Jeremijenko, Birsel+Seck, Adidas Originals, Nissan Future Lab, Benjamin Critton and Ana Kraš.

 Willy is a New York City-based designer who recently earned a BFA in product design from Parsons The New School for Design.
 Interested in both human-centered and environmentally aware design, the majority of Willie’s work takes the form of practical products that solve design problems, rather than conceptual pieces.
 Willy hopes to alter the way people perceive the artifacts around them: not just as “products” but “living” objects with tremendous value.